 We have business operations in both the UK and the broader EU.
-In June 2016, a majority of voters in the UK elected to withdraw from the EU in a national referendum.
-The referendum was advisory, and the terms of any withdrawal are subject to a negotiation period that could last at least two years after the government of the UK formally initiates a withdrawal process.
-Nevertheless, the referendum has created significant uncertainty about the future relationship between the UK and the EU, and has given rise to calls for the governments of other EU member states to consider withdrawal.
+In June 2016, a majority of voters in the UK elected to withdraw from the EU in a national referendum, and in March 2017, the UK gave notice to the EU that it was formally initiating the withdrawal process.
+The terms of withdrawal and the future relationship between the UK and the EU are currently subject to negotiation, creating significant uncertainty about the future terms of trade and the ongoing relationship between the UK and the EU during any transition period or more permanently.
+In addition, the UK referendum and withdrawal process have given rise to calls for the governments of other EU member states to consider withdrawal.

 These developments, or the perception that any of them could occur, may have a material adverse effect on global economic conditions and the stability of global financial markets, and could significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain financial markets.
 Asset valuations, currency exchange rates and credit ratings may be especially subject to increased market volatility.
-Lack of clarity about future UK laws and regulations as the UK determines which EU laws to replace or replicate in the event of a withdrawal, including financial laws and regulations, tax and free trade agreements, intellectual property rights, supply chain logistics, environmental, health and safety laws and regulations, immigration laws and employment laws, could decrease foreign direct investment in the UK, increase costs, depress economic activity and restrict our access to capital.
+Lack of clarity about future UK laws and regulations as the UK determines which EU laws to replace or replicate in the course of its withdrawal, including financial laws and regulations, tax and free trade agreements, intellectual property rights, supply chain logistics, environmental, health and safety laws and regulations, immigration laws and employment laws, could decrease foreign direct investment in the UK, increase costs, depress economic activity and restrict our access to capital.
 If the UK and the EU are unable to negotiate acceptable withdrawal terms or if other EU member states pursue withdrawal, barrier-free access between the UK and other EU member states or among the European economic area overall could be diminished or eliminated.
 Any of these factors could have a direct or indirect impact on our business in the UK and EU, our customers and suppliers in the UK and EU and our business outside the UK and EU.
 Any of these factors could have a material adverse effect on our business, financial condition and results of operations and reduce the price of our common stock.